D4rk-5ky/Syncerate/README.md

 `DestListPath=/dest/to/destinationlist`

 ### The desired Syncoid command yo use
-Thanks to Jim salter there is a lot of options to use with [Syncoid](https://github.com/jimsalterjrs/sanoid/wiki/Syncoid)
+Thanks to [Jim Salter's](https://github.com/jimsalterjrs) there is a lot of options to use with [Syncoid](https://github.com/jimsalterjrs/sanoid/wiki/Syncoid)
-Best to read up on it on the [Syncoid](https://github.com/jimsalterjrs/sanoid/wiki/Syncoid) Wiki
+Best to read up on it on the [Syncoid Wiki](https://github.com/jimsalterjrs/sanoid/wiki/Syncoid)

 This is merely meant as a guidance